Brewers vs. Cubs MLB Betting Odds, Trends & Prediction

 Brewers vs. Cubs MLB Betting Trends

-Brewers are 7-2 SU in their last 9 games against an opponent in the National League Central Division
+Brewers are 12-5 SU in their last 17 games against an opponent in the National League

-Cubs are 1-4 SU in their last 5 games against an opponent in the National League Central Division

 Brewers vs. Cubs MLB BETTING PREDICTION

 Take the under.
-The under is 5-1 in the Brewers’ last six games against the Cubs, is 5-2 in their last seven road games and is 5-1 in their last six games at Wrigley Field.
-On the other side, the under is 7-3 in the Cubs last 10 games overall, has hit in five of their last six games played at Wrigley Field and is 5-2 in their last seven home games played on a Friday.
+The under is 6-1 in the Brewers’ last seven games against the Cubs, is 5-1 in their last six road games and is 6-1 in their last seven games when playing at Wrigley Field.
+On the other side, the under is 6-1 in the Cubs’ last seven home games, is 8-3 in their last 11 games overall and is 6-2 in their last eight games against National League opponents.